Skip to main content

 Part-time AWD

-In normal operation, part-time AWD sends torque to two driven wheels, either the front or rear, depending on the vehicle.
+In normal operation, part-time AWD sends torque to two driven wheels, either the front or rear depending on the vehicle.
 The part-time system then automatically engages the other wheels when road conditions demand extra traction.
 Modern part-time AWD uses an array of electronic sensors that feed information to a computer, which controls the amount of power directed to each wheel.
 This setup is commonly found on car-based crossover SUVs and AWD cars.
+Increasingly, hybrid vehicles with AWD use the internal combustion engine to power one axle and an electric motor to power the other.
+A good example of this is the current Lexus RX SUV.

 What are the disadvantages of AWD?

-While AWD works well in a variety of conditions, from rain to snow to light off-roading, most systems are simply not robust enough to handle rough, uneven and slippery terrain.
-That means you're limited to how far you can venture into the muck without possibly getting stuck.
-While that AWD hatchback may seem hearty enough to get you to a distant campsite, you'll need to exercise caution, lest you find yourself calling for a pricey off-road tow.
+While AWD works well in a variety of conditions, from rain and snow to light off-roading, most systems are simply not robust enough to handle rough, uneven and slippery terrain.
+That means you're limited in how far you can venture into the muck without possibly getting stuck.
+While that AWD hatchback may seem hardy enough to get you to a distant campsite, you'll need to exercise caution, lest you find yourself calling for a pricey off-road tow.

 How does four-wheel drive work?